Vishalrajput392/Ai-image-vs-Real-Image/README.md

 Binary image classifier (Real vs AI-Generated) built with transfer-learning EfficientNet-B0 (RGB branch) fused with an FFT-magnitude-spectrum branch, robust to screenshots, compression, and resizing.
-Based on SRS v1.1.

 ## Current status (as of latest local run)